 ATP analyzes inbound email attachments with most MIME types and publicly accessible direct download links in a separate, secured cloud sandbox, detecting new threats and determining whether to block such messages.
 ATP offers protection against advanced malware, zero-day exploits, and targeted attacks not detected by the Barracuda Email Security Gateway virus scanning features.

-To increase effectiveness and performance, Barracuda’s Advanced Threat Protection uses micro-services to create a multilayered scanning infrastructure that blocks known and unknown threats:
+To increase effectiveness and performance, Barracuda’s ATP uses micro-services to create a multilayered scanning infrastructure that blocks known and unknown threats:

 Deliver First, Then Scan – When selected, the ATP service attempts to scan the mail in real time.
 If the ATP scan completes in real time and a virus is detected, the message is blocked and is not delivered.
 If the ATP scan does not complete in real time, the message is delivered; if the ATP service determines the attachment to be suspicious or virus-infected upon completion, the recipient is notified, and if Notify Admin is set to Yes, an email alert is sent to the specified admin address.

 Scan First, Then Deliver – When selected, the ATP service scans messages with attachments before delivery.
 If a virus is detected in an attachment, the message is blocked, otherwise, the message is delivered to the recipient.

 - No – When selected, ATP is disabled.

 When ATP is set to either Deliver First, then Scan or Scan First, then Deliver, you can exempt sender email addresses, sender domains, recipient email addresses, recipient domains, or sender IP addresses from ATP scanning in the ATP Exemptions section on the ATP SETTINGS tab of CPL.